brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 There are docker images with precompiled BrainFlow.
 You can get them from `DockerHub <https://hub.docker.com/r/brainflow/brainflow>`_.

-All bindings except Matlab are preinstalled there and libraries compiled with OpenMP support.
+All bindings except Matlab are preinstalled there.

 Also, there are other packages for BCI research and development: